zoriya/blog/content/blogs/transcoder/index.md

 ## The goal

-To put the goal list into text we want a service capable of:
+The service should be able to:
- - Streaming a video file
+ - Stream a video file
  - Allow users to select the video quality
  - Allow clients to automatically select the best video quality it can play (and auto-switch when internet speed changes)
  - Prefer the original video if it can be played by the device/connection speed